 If you do not see your question answered below, ask us!
 Click HERE.

-- Can one just use SAS, Stata or SPSS normally to analyze PIAAC data?
+Can I use SAS, Stata or SPSS normally to analyze PIAAC data?

-- Does one need to use the macros at all times when dealin with PIAAC data?
+Do I need to use the macros at all times when dealing with PIAAC data?

-- How do I conduct analysis with the IALS and ALL data I received from Statistics Canada?
+How do I conduct analyses with the IALS and ALL data I received from Statistics Canada?

 Q1: Is there special software to use to analyze PIAAC data?

-Q2: Can one just use SAS, Stata or SPSS normally to analyze PIAAC data?
+Q2: Can I use SAS, Stata or SPSS normally to analyze PIAAC data?

 A: Instead of one proficiency score, PIAAC has 10 plausible values (PVs) that need to be combined in a certain way to come up with correct estimates and standard errors.
 Theoretically, one can look at the OECD Technical Report and come up with one’s own macro to estimate the proficiency levels and average scores or run regressions.
 However, to make it easier for researchers, the OECD has created software tools to do analysis taking into account the complex sampling and assessment design of PIAAC.
 See our response to Q1 above in this “Data Analysis” section for more information about these tools.

-Q3: Does one need to use the macros at all times when dealing with PIAAC data?
+Q3: Do I need to use the macros at all times when dealing with PIAAC data?

 A: Data management – i.e., combining multiple variables, creating an index, etc. – is done outside of the macros in the software of your choice.
 The analysis is divided into two parts – the survey (background questionnaire) and direct assessment.
 If one is analyzing the background questionnaire only, SAS and Stata programs can handle the full and replicate weights, so one can use the regular complex design survey procedures.
 SPSS complex sample design add-on allows one to specify cluster and/or stratification variables; however, it uses Taylor series linearization to produce the standard errors; while PIAAC data uses Jackknife repeated replication (JRR) or other forms of replication based estimation, depending on the specific country sampling design.